lohancock/enso-forecast/README.md

 Then run this routine.
 It saves on disk three PNG files, each 8 inches wide and 3 high.
 You can change that of course.

+*austin_panel5_nearfin.R*

+This routine is used to output members of the forecast ensemble.

+*make_ensemble.R*

+Despite its name this is not an R routine - it is a set of notes describing how to make the ensemble.

 *Panels*